Apple's Car Project: Everything We Know

 Since early 2017, Apple has been testing self-driving vehicles on public roads in California, using several 2015 Lexus RX450h SUVs leased from Hertz.
 The SUVs have been spotted on the streets of Cupertino host of sensors and cameras as Apple prepares its self-driving software, and testing has ramped up over the years.
 Apple has more than 60 test vehicles out on the road.

 Apple is aiming to launch its autonomous car by 2026, but given the ambitious nature of the project, it might not make that target date or we could ultimately see the project delayed.
 The Apple Car has already suffered from several launch date pushbacks, and the scope of the project has shifted, so it could see further changes in the years before launch approaches.
+Little has been heard about the Apple Car in recent months.

 Design and Self-Driving Capabilities